While the most untouched landscapes are still inaccessible for most of us, we found the best six places in six countries for photography lovers.

 If you are into weird rock formations then the Bungle Bungles are definitely for you.
 Located within Purnululu National Park in the remote Kimberley region of Western Australia, the Bungles are a collection of sandstone domes, some striped and shaped like beehives, which rise up to 300 metres from the grassy plains.
 Explore canyons and gorges, chasms and walking trails, keeping an eye out for wallabies and some of the 130 bird species found here.
 Scenic flights are available for fantastic aerial shots.

 A riot of colour, sound and scents, Varanasi is the holiest of the seven sacred cities in India and is an important place of pilgrimage for all Hindus.
-Indians may have embraced the modern technological age (with 87% now booking their holidays through their smartphones, for example), but here you can see them engage in traditions that have remained unchanged for hundreds of years.
+Indians may have embraced the modern technological age, but here you can see them engage in traditions that have remained unchanged for hundreds of years.
 Lying on the banks of the Ganges, this religious city contains fabulous temples and plays host to a myriad of colourful rituals on a daily basis.
 Known as the “city of ghats” – a ghat being a series of steps that lead down the banks of the river – early morning is the perfect time to take a boat trip along the river, and snap away at the scenes unfolding onshore.

 Kelimutu, Flores, Indonesia